sts10/lemire_nearly_divisionless_random/readme.markdown

 }
 ```

+I don't _quite_ understand why this code over-returns 0, 1, 3 and 4 and under-returns 2 and 5.
+I'm guessing it's due to how the fractions and rounding works out?

 ### A trick to calculating m

-Remember Lemire is all about speed.
+Remember: Lemire's divisionless random is all about speed.
 So there's a few times where he uses some computer science tricks to speed things up.
-For example, apparently thanks to the nature of u8 integers, dividing by 256 can also be done be using a "bit shift" to the right of 8.
+For example, apparently thanks to the nature of u8 integers, dividing a number by 256 can also be done be using a "bit shift" to the right by 8.

 In Rust, [a right shift is represented with >>](https://doc.rust-lang.org/book/appendix-02-operators.html), so right-shifting `m` by 8 `m >> 8`.
 We can pretty easily check this ourselves for all possible `u8` values by running the following: